Mehr History, Family Crest & Coats of Arms

 Early History of the Mehr family

-Another 239 words (17 lines of text) covering the year 1172 is included under the topic Early Mehr History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Mehr research.
+Another 119 words (8 lines of text) covering the years 1172, 1551, 1635 and 1705 are included under the topic Early Mehr History in all our PDF Extended History products and printed products wherever possible.

 Mehr Spelling Variations